francescobonesi/synthesia-backend-challenge/ReadMe.md

 For each http request, after sending the message, the Api-service will wait 2 seconds for the signature to arrive.
 If signature arrives within 2 seconds, it will be provided in response.
-Otherwise, if 2 seconds pass, then will return to caller a courtesy message and a link to a single page application that will display the signature as soon as the job finish processing it.
+Otherwise, if 2 seconds pass, then it will be returned to caller a courtesy message and a link to a single page application that will display the signature as soon as the job finishes processing it.

 The services are meant to scale independently between each other, due to decoupled architecture.